stellar/scp-proofs/README.md

 4. A well-behaved node does not accept different values as prepared in the same ballot.

-Ivy automatically checks that those invariants, along with the auxiliary conjectures present in the `safety` isolate in `SCP-safety.ivy`, are inductive.

-Given those invariants, we can reason as follows: suppose two differ values `v` and `v'` are confirmed committed by two intertwined nodes.
-By Invariant 3, Invariant 4, and Quorum Intersection, we get that intertwined nodes cannot confirm two different values as prepared in the same ballot, and thus by Invariant 1 no two different values are confirmed as committed in the same ballot.

 Now suppose that `v` and `v'` are confirmed committed in ballots `n` and `n'`, with `n < n'`.
 By Invariant 1 and Invariant 3, there is a quorum `Q` of an intertwined node whose well-behaved members all accepted `(n',v')` as prepared.